Ashok-0003/repo-3/Overview/DevOps/Dynamics-365-Deployment-Guide.md

 # 1 	Purpose
 The purpose of this document is to explain the steps to deploy TASMU Dynamics 365 CE Solution.
+The sections marked as **[Automated]** are automatically deployed through pipeline, those steps are included in this document only for verification after deployment.

 [[_TOC_]]